 The GDPR includes several requirements that benefit data subjects, mandate increased control and transparency, and adds robust accountability requirements as well as significant fines for violations – up to 4% of global revenues or 20 million Euro, whichever is greater.
-Key differences in this data privacy regulation include stronger conditions for consent and obligations for data processors as well as data controllers, with obligatory contractual terms between the two.
+Key differences in this data privacy regulation include stronger conditions for data subject consent and obligations for data processors as well as data controllers, with obligatory contractual terms between the two.
 The GDPR also requires organisations to include data protection in the initial design of systems, a concept known as ‘privacy by design’.

 - Have the correct security and controls in place to ensure your clients’ data is safe at all times.

-- Be transparent and open to your clients about what data you are using, how and why you are using it, who can access it and for how long.
+- Be transparent and open to your clients about what data you are using, how and why you are using it, can access it and for how long.

 - Be able to demonstrate that you have relevant policies in place to back this up.

 You will typically act as the data controller for any personal data you provide to any third party systems like Genovo.
 As the data controller, you determine the purposes and means of processing any personal data, whilst Genovo (the data processor) processes data on your behalf.